TheGejr/VoidLinuxSetupper/README.md

 ---

-This repo was made possible by Alex from alkusin.net This repo use much of his work, but with an english translation and some improvements to some scripts and settings.
+This repo was made possible by Alex from alkusin.net This repo use much of his work, but with an English translation and some improvements to some scripts and settings.
 Check his site out for the original work https://alkusin.net/voidlinux/